rrivas/plagiarism_detector/README.md

 python detector.py -s syns.txt -c file1.txt -o file2.txt -t 3
 ```

-For additional help you can run: `python detector.py -h`
+For additional help or clarification on argument names, you can run: `python detector.py -h`

 # File Structure
 I have broken out the majority of the work into their respective Classes.
 The detector.py file is only used to coordinate between the classes, output results and handle passed in arguments.